-Figure 3 provides a diagram of a system the I2NSF, SACM, DOTS and MILES client-agent or consumer-broker-provider are deployed together.
+Figure 3 provides a diagram of a system in which the I2NSF, SACM, DOTS and MILE client-agent or consumer-broker-provider are deployed together.
 The following are possible positive interactions these scenario might have:

-- o An security network management system (NMS) can contain a SACM repository and be connected to SACM information provider and a SACM consumer.
+- o An security network management system (NMS) can contain a SACM repository and be connected to SACM information providers and SACM consumers.
 The I2NSF may provide one of the ways to change the forwarding filters. - o The security NMS may also be connected to DOTS DDoS clients managing the information and configuring the rules.
-The I2NSF may provide one of the ways to change forwarding filters. - o The MILES client on a security network management system talking to the MILES agent on the node may react to the incidents by using I2NSF to set filters.
+The I2NSF may provide one of the ways to change forwarding filters. - o The MILE client on a security network management system talking to the MILE agent on the node may react to the incidents by using I2NSF to set filters.
 DOTS creates black-lists, but does not have a complete set of filters.